E-File 1095-C: Simplify ACA Reporting

 • Filed by: Health insurance providers, such as insurance companies, and small employers that provide self-insured health coverage.

-• Purpose: To report information about individuals covered by minimum essential coverage, including employees, spouses, and dependents, and to demonstrate compliance with the ACA's individual mandate.
+• Purpose: To report information about individuals covered by minimum essential coverage, including employees, spouses, and dependents.

 • Information Included: Details about the covered individuals, including names, Social Security numbers or other taxpayer identification numbers, and the months they were covered.

-If an employee did not participate in the employer's health plan, Applicable Large Employers (ALEs) must still report the offer of coverage on , "Employer-provided Health Insurance Offer and Coverage."
+If an employee did not participate in the employer's health plan, Applicable Large Employers (ALEs) must still report the offer of coverage on .
 Specifically:

 • Part II of Form 1095-C: This section is used to report information about the offer of coverage.
 Employers will enter a to indicate the type of offer made, even if the employee declined the coverage.
 Line 16 may be used to enter a code that specifies the reason the employee was not enrolled, such as a waiver of coverage.